Thursday, 31 October 2024

 As far as I can see, the Victorian government really is standing firm and working really hard at the forefront of trying to address these problems.
 A lot of this is because of course we see firsthand in the electorates that we represent the terrible consequences of the lack of affordable housing.
 People come into my office, many in the situation where they are looking at eviction because the rent has gone up.
 People are complaining about others that are living in a supermarket area because they do not have anywhere to live.

-So we are starting with this proposal and the many other things that we are looking at, which are affordable housing, social housing, trying to turbocharge the industry to build more housing of all sorts to make sure that that housing is in places that have the infrastructure already.
-Somebody said to me, and someone might correct me, that if you build more dwellings or more homes in the areas that already have infrastructure like the inner and middle suburbs, it takes something like a dollar extra in contribution for infrastructure, but if you do it in the outer suburbs like Wollert in the electorate of Thomastown it is something like four dollars that has to be spent there.
+So we are starting with this proposal and the many other things that we are looking at, which are affordable housing, social housing and trying to turbocharge the industry to build more housing of all sorts to make sure that that housing is in places that have the infrastructure already.
+Somebody said to me, and someone might correct me, that if you build more dwellings or more homes in the areas that already have infrastructure, like the inner and middle suburbs, it takes something like $1 extra in contribution for infrastructure, but if you do it in the outer suburbs like Wollert in the electorate of Thomastown it is something like $4 that has to be spent there.
 So really we need to share the resources that we already have.
 Yes, we still need to do more in terms of infrastructure, but we need to make sure that things are shared and that there are homes all throughout the state where people want to live so that they have the choice to live where they grew up, where their families and other connections are, or they have the choice to live further out if that is what they would like.

 In terms of the Liberals, it seems like they would just want to see everybody moving further and further out.
 I see, for example, right now the Thomastown electorate is about 30 kilometres from the city and is probably getting close to the outer suburbs, but where are we going next?
 We are going to Donnybrook, Wallan, Kilmore – how far do we go?
 Many people that may be buying a house and land package there might rather, if they had the choice, be looking at living in perhaps Reservoir, where their family lives.
 I think there is only one apartment block in Reservoir.
 There is just the first multistorey development being built in Thomastown at the moment.
 There have been no complaints about that construction.
 It really is happening very fast now, and people see this as a good thing because there is more opportunity for particularly young homebuyers to get into the housing market.